neuml/txtai/docs/embeddings/configuration/index.md

               defaults to false
     mmap: load as on-disk index (boolean) - trade query response time for a smaller RAM footprint, defaults to false
+    sample: percent of data to use for model training (0.0 - 1.0) reduces indexing time for larger (>1M+ row) indexes, defaults to 1.0
 ```

 See the following Faiss documentation links for more information.